Admin Sign In

 2) I know what I want to research.
 How do I put my ideas into a search?

-Library indexes do not return results by relevancy, all the words entered in the search will be required in the results.
+Library indexes tend to be more structured than web searching, all the words entered in the search will be required in the results.
 Follow these steps:

 • State the question in a sentence or two.
 For example, suppose your research question is: What are the personality traits of college students who drink alcohol?